 Remember baby and child equipment may be limited or need pre-booking

-The villas and studios have basic self-catering facilities, and an a la carte breakfast and dinner menu are available daily.
+The villas and studios have basic self-catering facilities.
 Eating out isn't easy nearby - there's only a small coffee house in Achlada so you'll have to drive 10 minutes to find a taverna.
 The supermarket is 10 minutes away.

 - 2 pools: 1 for all, 1 for kids

 - Gardens to play in

 Kids Activities nearby:

 - Thalassocosmos aquarium at Gournes, 13km east of Heraklion.
 With 32 tanks, it displays underwater life ranging from sharks and jellyfish to sea urchins and octopi

 - Plenty of outdoorsy active stuff: hiking, mountain biking, caving, canyoning, horse riding, windsurfing, kayaking, waterskiing